Unity Catalog Enterprise

 To set the advanced options:

-2. For Catalog Properties and Catalog Credentials, you must manually provide the storage authentication instead of using vended credentials in this preview version of Unity Catalog.
+(Optional) For Catalog Properties and Catalog Credentials, you must manually provide the storage authentication if you choose to not use vended credentials.

-Dremio supports Amazon S3 and Azure Storage as object storage services.
+Dremio supports Amazon S3, Azure Storage, and Google Cloud Storage (GCS) as object storage services.
 For acceptable storage authentication configurations, see the following catalog properties and credentials for each service option.

 Amazon S3 Access Key